-Have a Hot Chocolate Bar
+Make a Hot Chocolate Bar

-Host a Holiday Cookie Swap Celebration
+Bake for a Holiday Cookie Swap

 For groups who like to bake, ask everyone to whip up a batch of their favorite cookie recipes to share at a celebratory gathering at someone's home.
-Be sure to coordinate among gathering participants so everyone brings something different, from sugar cookies to ginger snaps.
+Be sure to coordinate among gathering participants, so everyone brings something different, from sugar cookies to ginger snaps.